anastasiaseraciov/MemeMaker/README.md

 ## Interface Design

-All application components are usable across modern desktop, tablet, and phone browsers.
+All application components are responsive and usable across modern desktop, tablet, and phone browsers.
 It is tested and running well at the latest Chrome, Firefox and Safari browser (November 2018).
+Open canvas image in a new tab works well in Firefox but not in Chrome or Safari.
+Made use of Fontawesome icons

 ## Documentation